Invasive weed species in Douglas County can cause loss of wildlife habitat, biodiversity, and increased costs to the agricultural community.

 Answer: We will no longer be taking orders to supply biocontrols, unless it is an exceptional circumstance.
 The exception is for land owners and managers in the northern portion of Douglas County that have recently been hit by a wildfire or that have expressed an interest in, and agree to, trialing bioagents that not currently found throughout Douglas County.
 Land owners and managers that meet the exceptions guidelines will receive bioagents at no cost supplied by WSU's Integrated Weed Control Project.

-Obtaining complimentary bioagents involve a site visit with a FCCD staff member during the release, an annual fixed photo point to monitor the infestation and weed control progress for approximately 5 years, and submitting in a 2-page release form.
+Obtaining complimentary bioagents will involve a site visit with a FCCD staff member during the release, an annual fixed photo point to monitor the infestation and weed control progress for approximately 5 years, and submitting in a 2-page release form.

 Question: A wildfire recently burned my property and I am worried noxious weed will dominate the landscape, what can I do?